theworkingcentre/win7-avoid-viruses/20-downloads.rst

 These kinds of emails can be misleading, especially when they come from somebody you know but do not correspond with regularly.
+This particular email did not come with an attachment (it was trying to obtain money directly, rather than by installing a virus) but similar messages often contain bad attachments.